ShogoXY/auto_pxe/README.md

 with 'run' permission

->This script is in Polish language
+>This script is createt in Polish language
->English version in progress
+>I translate it to English version
+>it could be some language mistakes